julienlargetpiet/HTTP_Server/README.md

 Note:

-This webapp architecture is based on a SaaS, with a potential paywall to request some work to do internally or to another server with custom API's.
+This webapp architecture is based on a SaaS, with a potential paywall to request some work to do internally or to another server with custom APIs.
+A user has a predefine amount of tokens that can be redefined at line `771` (the last field).

 # Run it